haichenl/integralbinfile/README.md

 nbasis*nbasis doubles: integral values in S

-3 ints: nirrep, nrow, ncol for the kinetic energy matrix (KE)
+3 ints: nirrep, nrow, ncol for the kinetic energy integral matrix (KE)

 nbasis*nbasis doubles: integral values in KE

-% potential energy matrices; there are (number of atoms) matricies, each in the form:
+% potential energy integral matrices; there are (number of atoms) matricies, each in the form:

 3 ints: nirrep, nrow, ncol for the ith potential energy matrix EN(:, :, i)